Excerpt from the government of Ontario’s ‘Newsroom’

 James Dick Construction Limited, operating as Guelph Limestone, pleaded guilty to failing to ensure that a worker was adequately trained in traffic control.

 The fine was imposed by Her Worship Justice of the Peace Ann Johnson.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-James Dick Construction Limited was found guilty of violating section 25, sub-section 2(a) of the Occupational Health and Safety Act, (OHSA) which states,
+James Dick Construction Limited was found guilty of a contravention of section 25, sub-section 2(a) of the Occupational Health and Safety Act (OHSA) which states,

 “An employer shall,

 (a) Provide information, instruction and supervision to a worker to protect the health or safety of the worker.”

 HRS Group Inc. has an on-line course dealing with traffic control person.
 It may or may not be effective in the above scenario but it would have been more information necessary to possibly work safer.

 The employer has to identify, assess and control all the hazards in the workplace.
 This particular employer needed a traffic control plan prior to any work being done in the workplace.

 I complete a lot of training for a large mine and they have haul road training, and all possible large vehicle training for their haulers and large excavators.
 Nothing is left to chance.
 As well, they also have an active health and safety committee.
 There are numerous management reps. and worker reps certified and well trained.
 (I should know) This company also encouraged their upper managers to take Basic Certification, Level 1, to better prepare them for future issues.

 Yes training is a valuable tool and all employees require every piece of information necessary to work safely.
 If not, then we will continue to have problems like this one.